software-mansion/protostar/website/docs/cairo-1/03-project-initialization.md

 ### `contracts`

 This directory contains the code of our contract - `HelloStarknet`.
-As a good practice, we recommend this directory contains only the contract definition, business logic should be kept in other modules.
+As a good practice, we recommend this directory contains only the contract definition; business logic should be kept in other modules.

 :::danger
-Currently protostar only supports having one contract per package.
+Currently Protostar only supports having one contract per package.
 You cannot add more contracts to this directory.
-To use multiple contracts in your project see [this section](#using-multiple-contracts-in-project).
+To use multiple contracts in your project, see [this section](#using-multiple-contracts-in-project).
 :::

 ### `business_logic`